 2) Click the High performance option > Change plan settings.

 4) Double-click on Processor power management > Minimum processor state.
 Type 5 in Setting (%).
 Then click Apply > OK.

-5) Restart your computer and check if your Windows 10-stuck-in-restarting-loop problem has been solved.
+5) Restart your computer and check if your Windows 10 keeps restarting problem has been solved.

-Overheating and faulty hardwares can also be responsible for our computer-keeps-restarting problem.
-So we can check the following hardware to troubleshoot the issue:
+Overheating and faulty hardwares can also be responsible for your computer keeps restarting problem.
+So you can check the following hardware to troubleshoot the issue: